Thorinair/Princess-Luna/README.md

     - `!help` Lists all available commands.
     - The bot can interract with people.
 Mention someone or multiple people after the command to interract with them.
 Supported commands: `!hug`, `!kiss`, `!boop`, `!glomp`, `!snuggle`, `!nuzzle`, `!wings`, `!snack`, `!floof`, `!nom`, `!preen`, `!blep`, `!pet`, `!groom`, `!tickle`, `!plushie`, `!unplushie`.
 * Commands usable by DJs (set roles):
+    - `!lyrics` Lists lyrics of a specified track.
+Can also list lyrics of tracks on PonyvilleFM.
+Use "list" parameter to list all known lyrics.
+    - `!artwork` Shows artwork for a specified track.
+Functions similar like previous command to show artwork for tracks on PonyvilleFM.
+Use "list" parameter to list all known artworks.
     - `!nptoggle` Manually toggles the automatic listing of Now Playing info for a specific channel.
 Only usable if given a role or in private messages.
     - `!npoverride` Overrides the Now Playing info shown for PonyvilleFM One with a new value.
 * Private commands for the admin: